 Somerset, Mass.
 First Christian Union Church

 It was not until 1911 that the First Christian Church, as it came to be known, was incorporated under the laws of Massachusetts.
 In 1939, a vote was taken to change the name to the Congregational Christian Church of Somerset Centre.
-In 1957 the church voted to approve the constitution of the United Church of Christ and to become a part of it.
-To find out what they're up to today, visit the church's website.
+The church is still active today as the Congregational Christian Church of Somerset and has been a member of the United Church of Christ since 1957.

 This volume primarily contains records of membership and vital statistics including baptisms, admissions, dismissions, disciplinary cases, and deaths.
 It also includes church meeting minutes pertaining to the selection of church officers and pastors, and the related finances.